Concordius of Spoleto: Life

-Concordius was ordained a subdeacon by Pope Pius I in Rome, and was reclusive; spending most of his time alone and praying.
+Concordius was the son of the presbyter Gordian.
+He was ordained a subdeacon by Pope Pius I in Rome, and was reclusive; spending most of his time alone and praying.
 He was imprisoned during the Christian persecutions of Marcus Aurelius and tried in Spoleto, Italy.

 Trial

 The trial was overseen and judged by the governor of Umbria, Italy.
 Concordius was allowed his freedom if he would denounce his faith and worship a statue of the Roman god Jupiter.
 When Concordius refused, the judge had him beaten on a rack.
 After the torture however, Concordius praised Jesus, after which he was thrown in jail.
 Two days later, he was offered a second chance and presented with a statue to worship.
 Concordius then spat on the idol and was promptly beheaded, c.175 AD.
 Concordius was canonized by religious officials at that time, but it is unsure when or where this occurred.

 Veneration

-His feast day is January 2 (Roman Catholic) and June 4 (Eastern Orthodox).
+His feast day is 2 January (Roman Catholic) and 4 June (Eastern Orthodox).